msaddler/virtual_acoustic_room/README.md

 ## francl_mcdermott_room_simulator

-Python interface for using a MATLAB-based virtual acoustic room simulator by Mike O'Connel and Jay Desloge.
+Python interface for using a MATLAB-based virtual acoustic room simulator by Mike O'Connell and Jay Desloge.

 Conda environment containing the MATLAB engine for Python: `/om2/user/msaddler/.conda/envs/matlab`.